Burloe/GoLogger/README.md

 It is therefore vital to put limitations in place, which GoLogger offers a couple of options.
 In the settings tab of the dock, you can find `Limit Method`, each method has its own `Action` to determine the action taken once the condition of the method is fullfilled.<br><br>

 #### Entry Count Limit(recommended):
-As the name suggests, the number of entries are counted and is used in conjunction with the settings `entry cap`.
-When the entry count exceeds the `entry cap`, the `Entry Count Action` is triggered.
+As the name suggests, the number of entries are counted and is used together with the settings `Entry Count Action` and `entry cap`.
+The `Entry Count Action` is triggered once the entry count exceeds the set `entry cap`.
 Actions available for this method:<br>
 * `Overwrite entries` removes the oldest entries as new ones are written.
 This is the safest and objectively better option to use. **However**, this potentially deletes important logs.
 So be mindful that you should either stop the session manually, copy the session or quit your game to prevent any entry loss.
 * `Stop session` will of course stop the session once the cap is hit.
 Requires you to start the session either manually or through code to log again.
 * `Restart session` restarts a session, creating a new log file.<br>